 Flip flops for the shower Remember, this isn’t home.

-Mirror One for the wall or door (with hanging hardware) because you want your teen to check himself out before he leaves his room.
+Mirror One for the wall or door (with hanging hardware) because you want your teen to check themselves out before they leave their room.

 Plastic stackable crates I know I mentioned these in an earlier post, but several kids suggested them because they have other uses, like a night stand.